PanosK92/SpartanEngine/contributing.md

+# Why do it
+To elevate yourself: Don't settle for the 9-to-5 grind.
+Step outside your comfort zone, expand your knowledge, and engage with the carefully curated Spartan community.
+Remember, neither this project nor you will be around forever.
+So seize the opportunity, life can be exciting when you make it so.

 # What to do
 I welcome anyone to contribute, and you can work on any aspect you prefer.
 If you need ideas on what to do:
 - Check out the [issues](https://github.com/PanosK92/SpartanEngine/issues) section.
 I regularly open issues myself to keep track of them and also for others to tackle them.